bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.md

 every collection -- 'Tree' -- has an initial k/v store.
 Every update is a linked list that defines the key/values that are added or deleted.
 These changes are synchronous - that is, the update is appended to the $tree and creates a subsitute value(values) for the base.

-This means, you can observe not only what the state of an individual collection was at a specific time, but what the state of the entire ecosystem _was_ at a given point, and annotate each change with a name to allow for bug tracking as far back in time as you want to go.
+This means, you can observe not only what the state of an individual collection was at a specific time, but what the state of the entire ecosystem _was_ at a given point, and annotate each change with a $name to allow for bug tracking as far back in time as you want to go.

 ## Transactional

 Collections assert changes inside of a "do closure" (in the Forest they originate from) and run all validators on changed trees before each closure is completed.
 Trees with invalid data are "trimmed" - changes are retained in each trees' `offshoots` property for inspection.
-This means, you can write validators which can traverse an entire (pending) $tree in committable state and interrupt a trees' status, trimming bad data off the $tree before any changes are broadcast.
-This allows you to validate collections not only based on their current state but on their relationship with other collections.
+This means, you can write validators which can traverse an entire (pending) $tree in committable state and interrupt a trees' status, trimming bad data off the $tree before any changes are $broadcast.
+This allows you to $validate collections not only based on their current state but on their relationship with other collections.

 ## Observable

-All trees express the Observable interface of RxJS, including an exposed subject property, so they can be subscirbed to using familiar Rx patterns.
+All trees express the Observable interface of RxJS, including an exposed $subject property, so they can be subscirbed to using familiar Rx patterns.

 ## Customizable